jpalardy/jpalardy.github.io/_posts/2013-11-02-grep-and-output-buffering.markdown

 ## Why?

 The above article linked to the very interesting [buffering in standard streams](http://www.pixelbeat.org/programming/stdio_buffering/).
-Here's how buffering is usually setup:
+Here's how buffering is usually set up:

 * STDIN is always buffered.
 * STDERR is never buffered.